North Jersey Coed Softball League Rules

 - Teams may start with 8 players, but an automatic out will be taken at the end of the lineup until the 9th player arrives.

-- Players arriving late may be added to the batting order up to the end of the 3rd inning.
+- Players arriving late may be added to the end of the batting order up to the end of the 3rd inning.

-- After the 3rd inning, no additional players may be added to the batting order, but substitutions are allowed (male-for-male, female-for-female).
+- After the 3rd inning, no additional players may be added to the batting order, however substitutions are allowed (male-for-male, female-for-female).

 Female Participation Requirements